rohantilva/Google-Like-Question-Answering-System/checkpoint-3.md

 Train a classifier to predict whether a given sentence contains the answer to a given question.
-This system will be used in your search module for reranking the sentences returned from Lucene based on your query, which should then improve your search evaluation score (as defined in checkpoint 2).
-In this checkpoint we are not concerned with that improvement, but instead just wish to ensure you have trained a classifier on the original WikiQA data.
+For the final project this classifier will be integrated into your search module for reranking the sentences returned from Lucene based on your query, which should leave to an improved search evaluation score (as defined in checkpoint 2).

+In this checkpoint we are not concerned with that integration yet, but instead just wish to ensure you have trained a classifier on the original WikiQA data.
 As one of the evaluations you need to report on in the final presentation and the writeup, you need to say how well your classifier does on this WikiQA